The best Memorial Day picnic recipes and ideas

 More make-ahead main dish ideas: Try BBQ Pork for Sandwiches piled high on buns, a giant slice-and-serve Muffuletta sandwich, or a heaping platter of rolls and wraps stuffed with whatever pleases your crowd -- a good choice if you have guests with many different dietary restrictions.

 It's an unwritten law that we should celebrate the unofficial first day of summer by firing up the grill.
 You can't have a Memorial Day BBQ without a little fire and smoke.

 An all-American holiday calls for an all-American cookout favorite: the hot dog.
 We have so many hot dog recipes for you to choose from; this Chicago-Style Hot Dog gives you a hint at all the inventive ways there are to serve them.

 The grill is not only for main dishes, like the easy to prepare Spicy Grilled Shrimp and the anything-but-boring Tex-Mex Burger with Cajun Mayo.
 You can also grill up side dishes like Grilled Corn on the Cob or make dessert Grilled Peaches drizzled with balsamic and topped with blue cheese.

+Every Memorial Day cookout menu needs a round-up of classic cookout salads and sides.
 These make-ahead sides are easy to pack and serve, and will please everyone at the table.
 Plus, they pair perfectly with dishes from the grill.